bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/custom-fields.rst

 Custom Fields
 =============

-Use custom fields to dynamically add additional business relevant information as key/value pairs on :ref:`Starts<process-element-tab-start-custom-fields>`, :ref:`Cases<process-element-tab-case-custom-fields>` and :ref:`Tasks <process-element-tab-task-custom-fields>`.
+Use custom fields to dynamically add additional business relevant information as key/value pairs on :ref:`Starts<process-element-tab-start-custom-fields>`, :ref:`Cases<process-element-tab-case-custom-fields>` and :ref:`Tasks
+<process-element-tab-task-custom-fields>`.

 Examples of custom fields are:

 * branchLocation - The location of the branch that is responsible for a task
 * customerId - The id of the customer a case is working on
 * orderAmount - The number of pieces or the amount of money of the order associated with a case

 The :ref:`developer workflow UI <dev-workflow-ui>` and the :ref:`Portal application <portal-guide>` will display custom fields on their task and case detail pages.
-In the :ref:`Portal application <portal-guide>` custom fields can also be added as additional columns in :ref:`task <dev-workflow-ui-task-details>` and :ref:`case <dev-workflow-ui-case-details>` lists and to filter task and case lists in dashboards.
+In the :ref:`Portal application <portal-guide>`, custom fields can also be added as additional columns in :ref:`task
+<dev-workflow-ui-task-details>` and :ref:`case <dev-workflow-ui-case-details>`
+lists, as well as for filtering task- and case lists in dashboards.
 You can also use custom fields to search for task and cases.

 Meta Information
 ----------------

 You can use custom fields directly on the process elements without any additional configuration.
-However, we suggest that you provide additional information (meta information) for often used custom fields or custom fields that are visible to end users in the :ref:`Portal application <portal-guide>`.
+However, we suggest that you provide additional information (meta information) for often used custom fields or custom fields that are visible to end-users in the :ref:`Portal application <portal-guide>`.
-Meta information for :ref:`custom fields <custom-fields-config>` can be provided in the :file:`<project>/config/custom-fields.yaml` file.
+Meta information for :ref:`custom fields <custom-fields-config>` can be provided in the file :file:`<project>/config/custom-fields.yaml`.
+Additionally, you can provide some attributes of the meta information in :ref:`multiple languages
-You can provide some attributes of the meta information in :ref:`multiple languages <custom-fields-locale>` using the :ref:`CMS <cms>`.
+<custom-fields-locale>` using the :ref:`CMS <cms>`.

 Custom Fields API
 -----------------

-You can access custom fields over the following API:
+You can access custom fields using the following API:

 * :public-api:`ITask.customFields() </ch/ivyteam/ivy/workflow/ITask.html#customFields()>`
 * :public-api:`ICase.customFields() </ch/ivyteam/ivy/workflow/ICase.html#customFields()>`